-Exposed wood floors have made a comeback.
+Wood floors are more popular than ever.
 I find my clients to be attracted by their visual warmth and simplicity.
 They express a clean and uncluttered sensibility.
 Today there are a myriad of options available.

 It is also important to think about furnishings.
-If your taste tends to run towards the modern furniture with simple lines with simple materials or industrial materials, a plank with an active, rich wood grain will provide a sophisticated counterpoint.
-If your furniture is mainly wood and it’s design is intricate a simple wood species such as walnut or oak would better suit.
-In this case, I always choose a very neutral mid range tone and avoid red tones such as cherry.
+If your taste tends to run towards modern furniture with simple lines with simple materials or industrial materials, a plank with active, rich wood grain will provide a sophisticated counterpoint.
+If your furniture is mainly wood and its design is intricate a simple wood species such as walnut or oak would better suit.